Chicken Cacciatore

 How To Make Chicken Cacciatore

-4. Add the minced garlic and cook for another 2 minutes.
+Add the garlic and cook for an additional 2 minutes.

-5. Pour in the dry white wine to deglaze the pan, letting it reduce by about half.
+Pour in the white wine to deglaze the pan, scraping up any browned bits.
+Let it simmer until reduced by about half.

-6. Stir in the crushed tomatoes, chicken broth, rosemary, mushrooms, bell pepper, and capers.
-Bring the mixture to a simmer.
+Stir in the crushed tomatoes, chicken broth, rosemary, mushrooms, bell pepper, and capers.
+Bring the sauce to a gentle simmer.

 Chef Jenn’s Tips